NHS England has launched a long term plan setting out how government funding will be used to transform patient care over the next ten years.

 Mental health support will be embedded in schools, and there will be a new approach for young people aged 18-25 as they transition to adulthood, with improved access to mental health services at universities for the student population.

 We will post further blogs delving into the plan in greater detail over the coming weeks, with particular focus on mental health and technology.
-Read the plan and join the conversation on Twitter using the hashtag #NHSLongTermPlan.
+Join the conversation on Twitter using the hashtag #NHSLongTermPlan.